RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 6. The next screen prompts you to identify where the disk image will be stored.
 The **Image Destination Folder:** is always `Desktop/FA##/ASrefID` and **Image Filename:** is always the ArchivesSpace RefID.
 Additionally, the **Compression** level and **Image Fragment Size** should both be set to 0 and **Use AD Encryption:** should be left unchecked.
 7. Click **Finish** to return to the Create Image dialog window, this time with the necessary information completed.
 Double check the **Image Source**, the **Image Destination**, and that both **Verify images after they are created** and **Create directory listings of all files in the image after they are created** are checked.
 Click **Start** to initiate the imaging process.
 8. A Creating Image dialog window will appear.
 It will indicate how much time has elapsed during the creation of the image.
 9. Once completed, the Status will read **Image created successfully**.
-You will also receive notification that the Directory Listing was created successfully.
+You will also receive a notification that the Directory Listing was created successfully.
 In the image destination folder, you will see the image (.E01), the Directory Listing file (.csv), and the Verify Results file (.txt).
 The Verify Results Summary contains the same data presented in the Image Summary area below.
 This information contains the image checksum information needed for the Digital Media database.
 10. Make sure to safely eject the hardware you were imaging.
 Failure to do so can result in irreparable damage to the media.
 11. Update the item's transfer status in the Digital Media Log.
 12. Fill out the [SIP Creator Hand-Off form](https://form.asana.com/?k=Q1Zt7LC2RhDFK111JRsMBw&d=4711715224923) so that the files can be reviewed and moved to the X:Drive